-Master pool: There are three Master nodes that are created for your cluster in the master pool.
+- Master pool: There are three Master nodes that are created for your cluster in the master pool.
 The master nodes share the management of the cluster activity.
 You can select multiple zones within the region for a more distributed group of master nodes.
 You can change the type and size of your instance after it is created, but you can also specify it in this section.
-The default values are n1-standard-1 - n1-standard-11 vCPU -General Purpose with 500 GiB of root storage.

-- Worker pools: You can create one or more worker nodes in a worker pool to run the container workloads for the cluster.
-They can be in a single worker pool, or distributed across multiple worker pools. - 11.
-Optional: Configure the cluster networking options. - 12.
-Optional: Configure a label for the cluster. - 13.
-Click Create.
+The default values are n1-standard-1 - n1-standard-11 vCPU -General Purpose with 500 GiB of root storage. - Worker pools: You can create zero or more worker nodes in a worker pool to run the container workloads for the cluster.
+They can be in a single worker pool, or distributed across multiple worker pools.
+If zero worker nodes are specified, the master nodes also function as worker nodes. - 10.
+Configure the cluster networking options that are necessary.